-In this Working Paper, we start by setting out metrics for the base of the ecosystem pyramid - its Foundational Institutions.
+We start by setting out metrics for the base of the ecosystem pyramid - its Foundational Institutions.
 We then turn to the core of our work - the selection of a small basket for metrics which are the critical 'inputs' into both the innovation and entrepreneurship capacities of the system.
 We then address the intermediate 'outputs' from these capacities, and the 'comparative advantage' (including regional clusters) which is shaped by these capacities.